Esri/esri-leaflet/README.md

 ```

 ### Limitations
-* All services that esri leaflet access must be publicly accessible.
+* All services that Esri Leaflet access must be publicly accessible.
 Support for private services will be included in a future release.
 * MapServices that you wish to use for `L.esri.TiledMapLayer` must be published in [Web Mercator](http://spatialreference.org/ref/sr-org/6928/).
 * MapServices that you wish to use for `L.esri.DynamicMapLayer` must be published in [Web Mercator](http://spatialreference.org/ref/sr-org/6928/).
-* FeatureServices must be published in [Web Mercator](http://spatialreference.org/ref/sr-org/6928/) or [Geographic](http://spatialreference.org/ref/epsg/4326/) spatial references
+* FeatureServices must be published in [Web Mercator](http://spatialreference.org/ref/sr-org/6928/) or [Geographicc](http://spatialreference.org/ref/epsg/4326/) spatial references

 ### Dependencies
 * [Terraformer](https://github.com/esri/Terraformer) - base library for other dependancies